Nina Yuzhanina: Law Activity

 Much of Nina Yuzhanina’s attention was paid to the renovation of an auditor as a profession, introduction of accountancy and financial report making at Ukrainian enterprises taking into account European rules.
 She worked at this together with the representatives of professional association, Euro committee and the World bank experts.
-We speak about laws №2164 «About introduction the changes to the Law of Ukraine «About accountance and financial reports in Ukraine» (as for improvement of some items) and No.2258 «About audit of financial reports and audit activity» taken by the parliament in 2017.
+We speak about laws №2164 «About introduction the changes to the Law of Ukraine «About accountancy and financial reports in Ukraine» (as for improvement of some items) and No.2258 «About audit of financial reports and audit activity» taken by the parliament in 2017.

 To create in Ukraine more favorable conditions to produce cinema production and develop cinematography on the whole Nina Yuzhanina prepared co-authored laws No.2176 and 2177 as for introduction of certain changes to Tax and Customs Codes.

 Taken in December Law No.2245 «About introduction of changes to the Tax Code of Ukraine as for providing balanced budget benefits in 2018», which was thoroughly worked over by the Committee headed by Nina Yuzhanina on the basis of the draft law, directed also to award foreseen state's policy in the part of excise goods taxation.
 Thus, up to 2025 a gradual increase in specific rates of excise tax on tobacco goods, abolishment of imperative norm as for annual increase of excise tax rates to the index of customer prices is foreseen.

 In March, 2018 Nina Yuzhanina registered co-authored draft law No.8157 «About National Office of financial security of Ukraine» worked over together with European colleagues.
 In case it is taken in our country a single body in opposition to commercial crimes instead of all existing ones will appear (Tax Police, economic subdivisions of Security Service of Ukraine and National Police).
 For business it means cutting down interference into its activity as the new body's work for 2/3 will include analytical one, it will be possible to start criminal interference after the whole procedure of fending off access additional sums of money.

 In June, 2018 Nina Yuzhanina initiated draft laws No.8487 and No.8488, which are aimed at solving the problem of cars with European numbers.
 It is meant to eliminate the excise tax rates in case of car import and strengthening of control over transporting and the use of transport means, registered in other countries.